connec/plantation/README.md

 # Plantation

-`plantation` is a collection of [cake](http://coffeescript.org/#cake) tasks to simplify working on projects using multiple transpilers, particularly coffee-script and YAML.
+`plantation` is a collection of [cake](http://coffeescript.org/#cake) tasks to simplify working on projects using multiple transpilers, particularly coffeescript and YAML.
 It has strong opinions about the tools you want to use.

 ## Status